openemr/openemr-devops/utilities/openemr-cmd/README.md

 ## Overview

-OpenEMR-Cmd is similar to devtools, it helps developers to manage and troubleshoot openemr outside the docker,see more detail [here](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md). qh(quick help) is get the help from openemr-cmd -h quickly.
+OpenEMR-Cmd is similar to devtools, it helps developers to manage and troubleshoot openemr outside the docker,see more detail [here](https://github.com/openemr/openemr/blob/master/CONTRIBUTING.md).
+OpenEMR-Cmd-H is getting the help from openemr-cmd -h quickly.

 ## Implementation